BlackPool Bossfight #3: Gods Unchained

 Make good games first, not money (like GU)

-One of the most interesting features of Gods Unchained is definitely that you own your cards.
-As big Hearthstone players, we have spent 1000s of $ in the game and in the end, we can’t even resell the account, or change our way of playing without spending more money.
+One of the most interesting features of Gods Unchained is that you own your cards.
+As big Hearthstone players, we have spent thousands of dollars on the game, and in the end, we can’t even resell the account or change our way of playing without spending more money.

 The world if people stopped playing OTP decks.

 In terms of mechanics, some new ideas will bring some fresh air in this very defined style of gameplay, without pushing the limits too far.
-For some players, this will be a good point, for TCG rookies, it might be a con as you can want something really new.
-Relaying to the quantity of cards and new decks is also a double sided idea: even if there are a lot of possibilities, only a few decks are really competitive.
+For some players, this will be a good point; for TCG rookies, it might be a con, as you can want something really new.
+Relaying to the number of cards and new decks is also a double-sided idea: even if there are a lot of possibilities, only a few decks are really competitive.
 Who will try to bring a real change to this type of game?

 Time to forge

-So what does web3 bring to Gods Unchained?
-For us, one of the most important video game features: owning your assets.
-You can be the one speculating, tracking the best decks and buying all the rarest cards, but you can also be a sustainable player and buy a few cards, grind the other ones.
+So what does Web3 bring to Gods Unchained?
+For us, one of the most important video game features is owning your assets.
+You can be the one speculating, tracking the best decks, and buying all the rarest cards, but you can also be a sustainable player and buy a few cards and grind the other ones.

 How do they make money, you ask?
 Mainly with boosters.
-The $GODS token is deflationary, they won’t mint any other ones.
-All of this seems more sustainable than the web2 version, in that they earn money while selling booster and cards, but you can still own them and sell them if you don’t use them.
+The $GODS token is deflationary; they won’t mint any other ones.
+All of this seems more sustainable than the Web2 version in that they earn money while selling boosters and cards, but you can still own them and sell them if you don’t use them.

-Where Hearthstone was only pushing people to buy more and more boosters, just for the sake of finding 1 out of 20 boosters with a legendary card, and after 100 boosters having enough “dust” (the in-game token) to craft a legendary one you were missing (something like a $200 investment back in the days), you can just buy you exact card in the GU Marketplace and get back to the game.
+Where Hearthstone only pushed people to buy more boosters, just to find one out of 20 boosters with a legendary card, and after 100 boosters, having enough “dust” (the in-game token) to craft a legendary one you were missing (something like a $200 investment back in the days), you can just buy your exact card in the GU Marketplace and get back to the game.

 Web3 integration is also flawless for competitions, it is easy to offer different cards to players, or in-game tokens to buy cards.
 Everything is transparent, and that is definitely what is missing in the online TCG industry.